karnaker/react_vite_docker_fargate/README.md

 ```bash
 source ./scripts/set_env_vars.sh
 ```
-This will automatically configure the necessary AWS credentials and other environment variables for the project.
+This will automatically configure the necessary environment variables for the project.

 ## Infrastructure Setup with OpenTofu
 To initialize and apply your infrastructure with OpenTofu, follow these steps:

-Ensure AWS credentials are set by running set_env_vars.sh as described above.

 Run the OpenTofu setup script: